CloudLabs-MOC/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     az cosmosdb create --name $accountName --resource-group $resourceGroup
     ```

-5. Retrieve the Cosmos DB account endpoint.
+5. Copy the **Azure Cosmos DB account endpoint** displayed in the output and paste it into a text editor (such as Notepad), as it will be required in the upcoming steps.

     ```bash
     az cosmosdb show --name $accountName --resource-group $resourceGroup   --query "documentEndpoint" --output tsv
     ```

-6. Retrieve the primary access key for the Cosmos DB account.
+6. Retrieve the **primary access key** for the Azure Cosmos DB account, as it will be used in the upcoming steps.

     ```bash
     az cosmosdb keys list --name $accountName --resource-group $resourceGroup   --query "primaryMasterKey" --output tsv